 The responsibility for the achievement and performance of all students, particularly students with SEND, lies with the class teacher.
-However, the Special Educational Needs Coordinator (Matthew Vincent) plays a crucial role in providing effective leadership in this highly important area.
+However, the Special Educational Needs Coordinator (Matthew Vincent) plays a crucial role in providing effective leadership and guidance in this highly important area.

 In particular, the school supports students with SEND in the following ways:

 - Every member of staff is trained in SEND issues and will know how to draw on specialist support in order to plan effective sessions for those SEND students and to ensure they are making expected progress.

 - Every student is entitled to equal access to the curriculum – we see this as a crucial aspect of the inclusive ethos of the school.
-Where reduction of the curriculum options is necessary for a few students according to their identified needs, this will be in consultation with parents and relevant professionals supporting the student.
+Where reduction of curriculum options is necessary for students according to their identified needs, this will be in consultation with parents and relevant professionals supporting the student.